-The three parties have also outlined the ongoing work of developing a financial framework that will support the needs and challenges of the two cities and the Province.
+The three parties have also been developing a financial framework that will support the needs and challenges of the two cities and the Province.
 A fiscal framework would include revenue sources that align with potential shifts in roles and responsibilities.
 This could enable the two cities to use a mix of tools over time that are responsive to changing economic circumstances.

-It’s expected that various elements of the City Charters will be completed and in place between fall 2017 and winter/spring 2018.
+It’s expected that various elements of the City Charters will be completed and in place in 2018.
 More information can be found on the Government of Alberta website.

 Here are some frequently asked questions about City Charters.